 What expansion actually looks like

-After healing, you may feel stable.
-You are no longer constantly activated.
+After healing and stabilisation, you may feel more stable.
 You return to centre more easily.
-You are not organised around survival in the same way.

 It is an increase in bandwidth.